Valid Inference when Testing Violations of Parallel Trends for Difference-in-Differences: Introduction

 The use of difference-in-differences (DID) as a research design has a long history \citep[see e.g., ][]{Snow_1855, Obenauer_Nienburg, Ashenfelter_85, Card_90}.
 When pre-treatment periods are available, it is typical to check for violations of parallel trends in the pre-treatment period \citep{angrist_mostly_2009,Card_Krueger_2000}.
 In particular, many empirical studies report event-study plots to lend plausibility to the parallel trends assumption \citep{Autor_03,fitzpatrick_early_2014,gallagher_learning_2014,markevich_economic_2018}.

-While it has long been common to check for violations of parallel trends, there have been recent developments in explicating the underlying assumptions \citep{egami_using_2023} and formalizing more assessments of DID-validity, such as the development of tests for the null hypothesis that parallel trends are insensitive to functional form \citep{Roth_2023}.

-An emerging research literature has cautioned against the use of pre-tests for violations of parallel trends in the pre-treatment period altogether as they may have adverse effects on classical DID inference, such as bias and severe undercovarage \citep{bilinski_nothing_2020,kahn-lang_promise_2020,freyaldenhoven_pre-event_2019,roth_pretest_2022}.
+An emerging research literature has cautioned against the use of pre-tests for violations of parallel trends in the pre-treatment period altogether as they may have adverse effects on classical DID inference, such as bias and severe undercoverage \citep{bilinski_nothing_2020,kahn-lang_promise_2020,freyaldenhoven_pre-event_2019,roth_pretest_2022}.
 For a further discussion, we recommend the review of \citet{Roth_2023b} and references therein.
 Beyond the difference-in-differences method, preliminary testing of modeling and identifying assumptions has a long history in econometrics \citep[see e.g.,][]{Giles_93}.
-For example, \citet{guggenberger_impact_2010} discusses preliminary testing in instrumental variable models.
+For example, there have been various investigations into statistical inference after preliminary testing in an instrumental variable analysis \citep{guggenberger_impact_2010, Andrews_18, Bi_2020}. \citet{Armstrong_2025} propose an alternative to preliminary testing by constructing estimators that adapt to misspeciﬁcation.

+In response to this literature, \citet{bilinski_nothing_2020} and \citet{Holger_2020} develop equivalence, or non-inferiority, tests that reverse the burden of proof when assessing parallel trends: rather than failing to reject equality of trends, researchers must provide evidence that deviations are substantively negligible.
+In contrast, our approach does not aim to validate the parallel trends assumption.
+Instead, we replace the exact parallel trends assumption with a conditional extrapolation assumption.
+In our approach, the goal of preliminary testing is to determine whether pre-treatment violations are acceptable for extrapolation to the post-treatment period, and our confidence intervals provide valid coverage conditional on passing this test.

+\citet{Chaisemartin_26} show that, under an exact null of valid specification, inference conditional on not rejecting a broad class of pre-tests remains valid, albeit possibly conservative.
+Their results do not immediately apply to our setting because our extrapolation condition defines a composite inequality null, rather than an exact null of valid specification.
+Whether a modified version of their proof strategy can yield conditional coverage guarantees for our setting remains an open question.